Following Jesus from the Perspective of Relationships

 As a consequence of this belief and adopting, we will do good things.
 However, they are not a means (to gain favor with God), nor are they an end (a goal).
 The good things we do are an evidence.
 We do them because we are in Jesus' Kingdom, not to get into the Kingdom.

 The result of this is that our relationship with God is restored.
 When we have a value system that is the same as God's, we can't remain out of relationship with God.
 This is very significant because this is what we were created for.
-And the huge side effect of adopting God's value system is that we now share a common value system with everyone else in Jesus' Kingdom.
+And the huge side effect of adopting the value system of God is that we now share a common value system with everyone else in Jesus' Kingdom.
 Therefore our relationships with people can be restored as well.

 God's Kingdom Now